Missing information?

 More information

-2nd Lt William W. Flood attended college for 2 years and was a bookkeeper.
-He enlisted in Newark, New Jersey on 17 June 1942.
+2nd Lt William W. Flood attended college and was a bookkeeper.

 While flying at 30,000 feet at 10:42 AM, the bomber's radio operator - Staff Sgt Robert Haglund - reported having engine problems.
 In his distress call, he claimed the severe weather had caused the no. 2 engine to freeze up.
 It had begun to leak oil.
-A couple of minutes later he reported that yet another engine had quit working and the aircraft was in trouble.
-Suddenly the instruments were failing; the plane began spinning out of control.
-The crippled airplane spiraled into the Schöneck Mountain near Kleinsölk, Austria at 8,000 feet.
+A couple of minutes later, he reported that yet another engine had quit working and the aircraft was in trouble.
+Suddenly, the instruments were failing; the plane began spinning out of control.
+The crippled airplane spiraled into the Schöneck Mountain near Kleinsölk, Austria, at 8,000 feet.
 That was the last anyone heard from them.

 Photo source: Peter Schouteten